nico9779/Progetto-Calcolo-Parallelo/README.md

 - The directory `Strassen Parallel` contains all the source code for the parallel algorithms:
 	- `Matrix_multiplication_parallel.c` is the parallel standard multiplication algorithm
+	- `Strassen_seq_par.c` is the version that compare the sequential and parallel Strassen algorithm
 	- `Strassen_parallel.c` is the parallel version of the Strassen algorithm
 	- `Strassen_parallel_recursiveCalls_4p.c` and `Strassen_parallel_recursiveCalls_8p.c` are the alternative
 		version of the Strassen parallel algorithm respectively implemented on 4 and 8 processes